Barcelona! Wander Your Way through the Gothic Quarter

 Museum of the History of the City

 Museu d'Historia de La Ciutat (Museum of the History of the City) is museum located in the Palau Padellàs.
 Visitors to the museum descend into the subterranean remains of a Roman bathhouse, dye-works, wine cellar, and more.
 The Roman bathhouse showcases ancient bathing practices with well-preserved hypocaust systems.
 The dye-works exhibit displays vats and tools used for textile dyeing, offering insights into Roman industrial activities.
 The wine cellar reveals storage and fermentation techniques with large amphorae and press remnants, highlighting the importance of viticulture in Roman Barcelona.
 These elements vividly bring to life the daily activities of the Roman city of Barcino.
 The museum also includes parts of the former royal palace, such as the Sala Tinell (king’s chamber) and the Royal Chapel of Santa Agatha.
 Click the hyperlink above to plan your visit.
+A friend who recently spent a semester abroad in Barcelona visited both the MUHBA underground ruins and the Temple of Augustus and came back with an enthusiastic recommendation for both.
+They're on my list for next time.

 Temple of Augustus